 Construction of Ocean Pointe began in 1997 with the residential component of the Project.
-Residential construction continues to this day, and is anticipated to continue for about another ten years.
-Currently, over fifty-three percent (53%) of the permitted 4,850 housing units have been built and sold to individual homeowners.
+Residential construction continues to this day and is anticipated to continue for about another ten years.
+Currently, nearly eighty-two percent (82%) of the permitted 4,850 housing units have been built and sold to individual homeowners.